Egil Hogna: The Tesla of the Seas

 In an article in Dagens Næringsliv in March 2016, Hogna wrote that Norway could create "The Tesla of the Seas" with reference to the project Urban Water Shuttle from Fjellstrand (shipyard) and the business cluster Maritime Clean Tech West, an emission-free fast ferry built in aluminium with support from Sapa and Hydro.

 Sustainability

 Hogna has stated that recycling and environmental technology is key area and that Sapa is behind a new range of transformable, aluminium-framed furniture developed for IKEA to be launched in 2018.

 Following US President Donald Trump’s withdrawal from the Paris Climate Agreement, Hogna tweeted "Sometimes politicians are not able to make the right choices.
 All the more reason for business to step up."

-Like Virginia's Richard Branson and CEO of Unilever, Paul Polman, Egil Hogna, under the auspices of the Oslo-based Business for Peace Foundation, has made a promise to lead Sapa so that the UN's sustainability goals can be achieved.
+Like Virgin's Richard Branson and Unilever's Paul Polman, Egil Hogna, under the auspices of the Oslo-based Business for Peace Foundation, has made a promise to lead Sapa so that the UN's sustainability goals can be achieved.
 The business leaders who have signed so far represent companies with a total turnover of more than NOK 5,700 billion and more than 2.2 million employees.